When are we open?

 Can you flea treat my pet?

 Yes.
 Please bring your pet into the shelter for this service.
 We do not sell flea treatments to be administered by owners.
-We ask a $15 donation for dogs over 50 lbs., $10 for dogs over 20lbs, and $5 for small dogs and cats.
+We ask for $10 for cats, $10 for dogs under 44 lbs and $15 for dogs over 44 lbs.
 All treatments are given at the owner’s risk.
 PAWS of Grays Harbor is not responsible for any adverse drug reactions caused by treatment.

 Can you vaccinate my pet?